-So you're out watering your container gardens (ok, so what else is new?).
-It's hot, you're thirsty and there is cool and lovely water flowing out of the hose.
-You stoop down to get a nice cool drink...WAIT!
-Here’s the bad news…your garden hose may be hazardous to your health.
+So you're out watering your container gardens (OK, so what else is new?).
+It's hot, you're thirsty, and there is cool and lovely water flowing out of the hose.
+You stoop down to get a nice cool drink.
+Wait!
+Here’s the bad news: Your garden hose may be hazardous to your health.
 Many hoses are made of polyvinyl chloride (PVC), which uses lead as a stabilizer.

-When water sits in a hose that uses PVC as a stabilizer, lead can leach into the water in concentrations that, according to tests conducted by Healthystuff.org, can reach significantly higher levels than what's considered safe.
+When water sits in a hose that uses PVC as a stabilizer, lead can leach into the water in concentrations that, according to tests conducted by Healthy Stuff, can reach significantly higher levels than what's considered safe.
 Lead is an enormous health threat that tragically is particularly hazardous for children under the age of six because it can permanently damage developing brains and nervous systems.

-It appears that plants don’t generally a absorb lead, unless there is a high concentration of it in the soil, but think about the impact of watering your container gardens with lead-laced water on a regular basis.
-Particularly because one of the truly nasty things about lead is that if you don’t do anything about it, it hangs around in soil for an awfully long time.
+It appears that plants don’t generally absorb lead, unless there is a high concentration of it in the soil, but think about the impact of watering your container gardens with lead-laced water on a regular basis.
+Particularly because one of the truly nasty things about lead is that if you don’t do anything about it, it hangs around in the soil for an awfully long time.

-The good news is that you can buy hoses that are lead free.
-They are made from FDA approved materials and the fittings are often nickel plated, because brass can also leach lead.
+The good news is that you can buy hoses that are lead-free.
+They are made from FDA-approved materials and the fittings are often nickel-plated because brass can also leach lead.
 They are labeled "drink-safe," or "safe for potable water."

-With any hose, even one labeled "drink-safe," it's a good idea to let the water run until it's cold before you drink from it, because bacteria can grow in warm standing water.
+With any hose, even one labeled "drink-safe," it's a good idea to let the water run until it's cold before you drink from it because bacteria can grow in warm standing water.

-Here are a few options of high quality lead free hoses:
+Here are a few options of high-quality, lead-free hoses:

-Armadillo Hoses are all drink-safe and come in lengths up to 100 feet.
-They'll even make custom sizes and some of their hoses are chew-proof.
+- Armadillo Hoses are all drink-safe and come in lengths up to 100 feet.
+They'll even make custom sizes, and some of their hoses are chew-proof.

-Water Right Slim & Light Polyurethane Garden Hoses and the Water Coil Hoses.
+- Water Right Slim & Light Polyurethane Garden Hoses and the Water Coil Hoses.